joesilber/fiberbots/readme.md

 Hint: Use function "timestamp()" in the globals module to guarantee consistency.

+## `general`
+Used across multiple categories of scripts and modules.

+###`globals.py`
+A few common constants and helper functions, such as directories for saving files, and a single standard function for timestamping.
+We generally limit our usage of global variables, but this is useful for more "constant" common items.

+### `simple_logger.py`
+Common module for logging events in scripts etc.

 ## `manuals`
 Store existing or external procedures, manuals, and other reference files etcetera here.
 However, new code documentation should be written in the `.md` format and version-controlled in GitHub (like this file).